austinhuang0131/mstdn-party-plus/docs/best-practices.md

 !!! warning

     When encountering a post that does not contain alt text, one should either kindly provide one or signal it with `#Alt4Me`.
 Any attempt at harassing the author will be dealt with under [harassment](rules.md#no-harassment), [discrimination](rules.md#no-discrimination) or both.

-## Tips for Exposure

-!!! note

-    Your bio is searchable if you have opted into the user directory, but hashtags don't particularly improve your profile's exposure.
-Note that certain platforms (such as bots that read `#nobot` hashtags, as well as [fediverse.info](https://fediverse.info/explore/people)) do make use of hashtags in bio.

-If you want to have more people discover your account, consider the following:

-* There are toggleable settings in Preferences => Public Profile => Privacy & Reach.
-* Outside of Mastodon itself, there are public user directories like [Trunk](https://communitywiki.org/trunk) or [fediverse.info](https://fediverse.info/explore/people).
-* Use hashtags to allow people to better find your post (but please be mindful and not use hashtags excessively; also, for accessibility purposes, please use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) for hashtagging phrases).
-* Follow relevant hashtags and interact with other users.
-* Consider writing a [public](https://docs.joinmastodon.org/user/posting/#privacy) introduction post, indicating your interests in hashtags.
-Remember to include `#introduction` and pin the post as well!